Saurabh-Lakhanpal/Music-Popularity-Trends/README.md

 ## Project Overview

-This project aims to analyze and compare the popularity and trends of music tracks across Spotify and YouTube, identifying patterns, correlations, and insights.
+Aims is to analyze and compare the popularity and trends of music tracks across Spotify and YouTube, identifying patterns, correlations, and insights.
 By leveraging multiple free-to-use APIs, we will gather data on music tracks and videos for various artists.
 The analysis will be performed using Python libraries such as `pandas`, `numpy`, and `matplotlib`.

 ## Objectives